 An academic ESL writing instructor whom I was mentoring recently asked me how I dealt with the different drafts of essays.
 She was sure that students needed to write at least four or fives drafts, but she wasn’t sure how she should respond to each draft.

 At some point in the writing process, the amount of time and energy that the students and instructor put into an essay outweighs the benefits.
 If our goal is to help students develop writing skills and to develop writing techniques, writing more than three drafts can be overkill.
 And “marking” more than one draft, can be a less-than-optimal use of time and energy by the instructor.

-1) Students choose a topic and write a list of ideas (outline).
+Before the first draft, students choose a topic and write a list of ideas (outline).
 The instructor looks over the list and makes suggestions if necessary.

-2) DRAFT 1: Students write a first draft.
+DRAFT 1: Students write a first draft.
 The instructor looks over the first draft just to make sure the student is going in the right direction.
 S/he does not indicate grammar mistakes, nor does s/he make suggestions for improving the content yet.

-4) DRAFT 2: Students write a second draft incorporating these new techniques.
+DRAFT 2: Students write a second draft incorporating these new techniques.
 They also carefully check their grammar.

-7) DRAFT 3: The students write a third draft using the instructor’s suggestions for improving grammar and content.
+DRAFT 3: The students write a third draft using the instructor’s suggestions for improving grammar and content.
 They submit this for a final grade.
 The instructor does not mark grammar mistakes or suggest ways to improve content.

 At this point, the essays may not be “perfect,” but the students have had the opportunity to try out techniques, new vocabulary and sentence styles.
 And they received extensive feedback from the instructor on their second draft.
 Also, most important of all, they had an opportunity to revise the essay making use of the instructor’s comments.